zotonic/zotonic/doc/ref/actions/action_dialog.rst

 Normally, instead of this action, the action :ref:`action-dialog_open` is used.
 The action :ref:`action-dialog_open` shows a dialog that is rendered on the server.

+There can be many levels of dialogs open, they are designated by a *level*, the default dialog opens at level 0.
+Higher levels are displayed above lower levels.
+There is a special level ``"top"`` which ensures that a dialog is always opened above any other open dialog.

 ========  ========  ==================================================
 Argument  Required  Description
 ========  ========  ==================================================